Jason Miller (fighter)

 Jason Miller (born December 24, 1980), best known as Mayhem Miller, is an American podcaster, mixed martial artist, coach, actor, and television host.
-He is currently “Mayhem the Newsman,” on the Adam Carolla Show.
+Formerly “Mayhem the Newsman,” on the Adam Carolla Show.
+Currently, special guest host on "Love & War with Dominick Cruz."
 He previously trained with Kings MMA in Huntington Beach, California, and continues to train and coach fighters at several gyms in Los Angeles, California, including Fight Science and Forj Boxing and Fitness.
 He travels across the country to lead mixed martial arts seminars focusing on teaching techniques, as well as mental health and recovery awareness.

 Miller was a top ranked Middleweight MMA fighter who fought in the UFC, Strikeforce, WFA, WEC and DREAM.

 He was the host of MTV's Bully Beatdown, a worldwide syndicated reality competition show created by Mark Burnett.
 In each episode, Jason "Mayhem" Miller challenged bullies to fight against a professional mixed martial artist for cash prizes.

 Miller is an ambassador for Merging Vets and Players, an organization that empowers combat veterans and former professional athletes by creating a community and providing services to assist with transition and promote personal development after their service is complete.